Bexley Council Monitoring Group (BCMG) likes to live up to its name, they are

 been sent away with a big fat cheque.
 A reward for failure.
 Bexley council

-wouldn’t tell them if any public money had changed hands when it ought not to
+wouldn’t tell them if any public money had changed hands.

 Quite a long time ago I heard a councillor repeat the story about competence or otherwise, but he said he was sure no money would have changed hands.
 So what has Bexley council got to hide was the obvious question.
 “They don’t want to set any precedents” came the answer.
 I heard much the same from a senior council officer.